-Jennifer Vitalia is an artist, born in New Jersey, and holds degrees in Fine Arts, Design, Photography and Visual Arts, She is to say the least very passionate about the Art industry.
+Jennifer Vitalia is an Multi talented and award winning Artist.
+Born in New Jersey, she works in the mediums of: Fine Arts, Design, Photography and Visual Arts, She is to say the least very passionate about the Art industry.
 Her art background goes back to her youth, where she spent time learning to freehand draw under her grandmother’s teachings, who was an art school teacher.
 For nearly two decades after college, Jennifer Vitalia has been a professional artist.
 She has done everything from Photography to Fine Art to Interior Design to Furniture to Sculpting to Body Painting with each medium reaching awards.

-Jennifer Vitalia’s contributions to the art of painting, body painting, & photography have grown over the years.
-Her work has made her a Featured Artist of the 2009 & 2010 Fashion Weeks in NY, the 2009 Latin Mixx Awards Showcased Artwork, The International Contemporary Masters 2010 & 2011, Featured designer on Charish, ArtMine.com, AskMen.com, Maxim.com, Aol.com, ThisIs50.com, the 2010 American Breast Cancer Society Benefit, the NYE Body Painting at Trump Plaza, The Cancer Benefit “Silhouettes & Sounds”, “Rock the Block” Americas Next Top Model Art Event, Chelsea Art Directory.
-Aside from those events, she’s been hired and work with to do pieces for G-Unit ads, Top MakeUp School: Artist Make Up Academy, Amazon Business development, Steve Angelo (Top 100 DJ Swedish House Mafia recording artists Ice-T, Diddy, Vida Guerra, Rafael Casal and many more.
+Her work has made her a Featured Artist of: Build Magazine, Fashion Weeks in NY, Latin Mixx Awards Showcased Artwork, The International Contemporary Masters, Featured designer on Charish, ArtMine.com, Build, AskMen.com, Maxim.com, Aol.com, ThisIs50.com, the 2010 American Breast Cancer Society Benefit, the NYE Body Painting at Trump Plaza, The Cancer Benefit “Silhouettes & Sounds”, “Rock the Block” America's Next Top Model Art Event, Chelsea Art Directory.
+Aside from those events, she’s been hired and works with G-Unit ads, Artist Makeup Academy, Contracted Amazon Business development, Steve Angelo, Ice-T, Diddy, Vida Guerra, Rafael Casal and many more.